xtyangpsp/SeisGo/README.md

 # SeisPy
-Python modules for seismic data processing
+### Python modules for seismic data processing

 ### Author: Xiaotao Yang (stcyang@gmail.com)

 ## Introduction
-This package is currently heavily dependent on [`obspy`] (www.obspy.org).
-Users are referred to `obspy` toolbox for related modules and functions.
+This package is currently heavily dependent on **obspy**(www.obspy.org).
+Users are referred to **obspy** toolbox for related modules and functions.

 ## Available modules
-This package is unver active development.
+This package is under active development.
 The currently available modules are list here.
 1. `utils`

 This module contains frequently used utility functions not readily available in `obspy`.

 2. `obsmaster`

 This module contains functions to get and processing Ocean Bottom Seismometer (OBS) data.
-The functions and main processing modules for removing the tilt and compliance noises are inspired and modified from [OBStools] (https://github.com/nfsi-canada/OBStools) developed by Pascal Audet & Helen Janiszewski.
+The functions and main processing modules for removing the tilt and compliance noises are inspired and modified from **OBStools**(https://github.com/nfsi-canada/OBStools) developed by Pascal Audet & Helen Janiszewski.
 The main tilt and compliance removal method is based on Janiszewski et al. (2019).

 ## Installation using conda
 1. Create and activate the `seispy` environment
 This step is required to have all dependencies installed for the package.
-You can also manually install the listed packages without creating the `seispy` environment OR if you already have these packages installed. **The order of the following commands MATTERS.**
+You can also manually install the listed packages **without** creating the `seispy` environment OR if you already have these packages installed. **The order of the following commands MATTERS.**

 ```
 $ conda create -n seispy -c conda-forge jupyter numpy scipy pandas python=3.7 obspy basemap